coleifer/peewee/docs/peewee/sqlite.rst

 Window function example
 ^^^^^^^^^^^^^^^^^^^^^^^

-User-defined window functions are simply aggregates with two additional
+User-defined window functions are aggregates with two additional methods:
-methods:

 * ``step(*values)`` - called for each row being aggregated.
 * ``inverse(*values)`` - "invert" the effect of a call to ``step(*values)``.